Or: Why I Shut Down Blog Comments

 I do not promote this blog other than using it as a shortcut way to answer client’s questions.
 Maybe I should, but I don’t.
 I don’t have ads here.
 I don’t monetize this in any way.
 In short: this blog does not contribute to my income.
-It’s not my job — I need to focus on billable work for my clients.
+It’s not my job.
+In fact, I should focus instead on billable work for my clients!

 But I want to hear from you!